-Motorola Moto G6, Moto G6 Play launch in India on June 4: Here’s what we know
+Motorola Moto G6, Moto G6 Play India launch on June 4, will be Amazon exclusive

 Moto G6 and Moto G6 Play will launch in India on June 4, and the company has start sending out media invites for the same.
 We had reported last week that Motorola would introduce the new Moto G6 series in India next month, which is June.
 Moto G6 series was launched in April in Brazil, and is now coming to the Indian market.
 For Motorola, the Moto G6 will be an important launch considering the company has lost market share in India, with players like Xiaomi, Oppo, vivo and now Honor dominating the budget and mid-budget segment.

 Last week Motorola India had tweeted saying, “Gear up for the #motog6 and #motog6play, designed with you in mind.”
 Moto G6 and G6 Play are the new budget phones in the series.
 It looks like the Moto G6 Plus is not coming to India at the moment.
+The Moto G6 series will be Amazon exclusive and the website has a ‘Notify Me’ page live for the launch as well.

 Also read: Moto G6, Moto G6 Play to launch in India next month